 - In a medium saucepan, melt the margarine, brown sugar and syrup together over a moderate heat.

-- Add the oats, flour, dried fruit and coconut and mix thoroughly to combine.
+- Remove the pan from the heat and add the oats, flour, dried fruit and coconut, and mix thoroughly to combine.

 - Remove from the tin, score into fingers, and cool on a wire rack.

 If you enjoyed these I’m sure you’ll also love my coconut cranberry oatmeal cookies, these easy double chocolate muesli cookies, this super-fruity chocolate tiffin, or these delicious squidgy date and coconut flapjacks – made with date syrup.